Christmas Closure

 3. Education, Health and Care needs assessment

-If your child is not reaching any targets or outcomes set through Additional SEN Support, it may be necessary to apply for an Education, Health and Care needs assessment to the Local Authority.
+If your child is not reaching any targets or outcomes set through Additional SEN Support, it may be necessary to apply for an Education, Health and Care needs assessment to the local authority.
 This can be made by the school or by yourself.
-You should set out what your child’s SEN is, the difficulties that they are having, the current support that they are receiving and the evidence of additional support needed.
-The Local Authority will assess your child if they have or may have SEN and special provision may be necessary.
+You should set out what your child's SEN is, the difficulties that they are having, the current support that they are receiving and the evidence of additional support needed.
+The local authority will assess your child if they have or may have SEN and special provision may be necessary.

 The purpose of the assessment is to establish whether your child's SEN requires additional provision through an EHCP.
 If an EHCP is issued, this will set out the additional support for education, social care and health care and the budget provided for this.